ChainSafe/gossamer/docs/pages/Command-Line.md

 permalink: /command-line/
 ---

-- _this page needs to be updated_
-- TODO: open issue and provide link
+- _TODO: update "Command-Line" document [#868](https://github.com/ChainSafe/gossamer/issues/868)_

 ---

 ## Gossamer Command

-As seen in [Get Started](../get-started), the `gossamer` command is the root command available following the installation of the `gossamer` command package (`cmd/gossamer`).
-The `gossamer` root command starts the node (and initializes the node if node has not already been initialized).
+The `gossamer` command is the root command for the `gossamer` package (`cmd/gossamer`).
+The root command starts the node (and initializes the node if the node has not already been initialized).

 The `gossamer` command accepts the following ***local flags*** and ***global flags***:

 ```
 --verbosity value  Supports levels crit (silent) to trce (trace) (default: "info")
 --name value       Node implementation name
---node value       Node implementation id used to load default node configuration
+--chain value       Node implementation id used to load default node configuration
 --config value     TOML configuration file
 --datadir value    Data directory for the node
 --key value        Specify a test keyring account to use: eg --key=alice